efsalvarenga/CV/index.md

 - Collaborated with the Department of Electronic and Electrical Engineering to develop a smart-grid energy model for the UK and Korea peer-to-peer energy trading project
 - Presented and participated in several forecasting forums and UK power industry conferences.

-[comment]: # (I hypothesise that a portfolio of customers, chosen through maximising the forecast accuracy, would be an ideal trading object within a peer-to-peer energy marketplace)

 __Production & Reservoir Engineer | Petrobras__ Ultra-Deep Waters,
 _Rio de Janeiro - Brazil (Apr 2014 - Dec 2016)_